twilio-professional-services/flex-dual-channel-recording/README.md

 # Flex Dual Channel Recording Solution

+this plugin is no longer maintained as of October 17th 2022.
+Work to support this feature in flex v2 has been transitioned over [here](https://github.com/twilio-professional-services/flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/dual-channel-recording/README.md)

 ## Overview

 There are various ways to enable call recordings with Twilio Flex.
 Let's outline those methods to better understand when using this custom solution would be preferable.